Odd graph and its applications to the strong edge coloring: Applications to strong edge coloring

 If $H$ has a $(2\Delta - 1)$-thread, then $G$ has a $(2\Delta - 1)$-caterpillar tree, which contradicts \autoref{RC}.
 So we may assume that there exists no $(2\Delta - 1)$-threads in $H$.
 Note that $H$ is connected.
-By \autoref{Thread} and the hypothesis, $G$ is a subgraph of $C_{\kappa, \Delta}$, this is a contradiction due to \autoref{CW}. \end{proof}
+By \autoref{Thread} and the hypothesis, $H$ is a cycle and $G$ is a subgraph of $C_{\kappa, \Delta}$, this is a contradiction due to \autoref{CW}\ref{3_6_a}. \end{proof}